thurnye/AWS-Amplify-React/README.md

 This auth starter implements a basic authentication flow for signing up signing in users as well as protected client side routing using AWS Amplify.
 Auth features:

-User sign up
+-User sign up
-User sign in
+-User sign in
-Multi-factor Authentication
+-Multi-factor Authentication

 How to RUN LOCALLY